rkumar/zfm/README.md

 Currently, I am using zsh v5.0.x (homebrew OSX Mountain Lion) inside iTerm and tmux.

+##Supplying frequent/recent files and directories##

+You can interface with your frequent files and directories utilities using `zfmfiles` and `zfmdirs`.
+Currently, I use rupa's Z utility, so `zfmdirs` pulls out directory names from the $HOME/.z database.
+Similarly, `zfmfiles` lists files from my $HOME/.viminfo file.
+You can replace the code in these files to interface with autojump or whatever other utility you use.

 ##Changes##

 A summary of version-wise changes to come here.

+###0.0.1i###

+    * interface with `z` utility and `viminfo` through zfmdirs and zfmfiles.

 ###0.0.1g###